yenhao-huang/pothole_detection/README.md

 # Pothole Detection

-This project uses **Ultralytics YOLO** for pothole detection in images.
-It can be applied to road inspection, intelligent transportation systems, and related fields.
+This project uses Ultralytics YOLO for pothole detection in images.
+It provides a web API built with FastAPI for uploading images and retrieving detection results.
+The system can be applied to road inspection, intelligent transportation systems, and related fields.

 ## How to Run